datomatic/laravel-enum-collections/README.md

 ## Casting

+You can cast a field to be an `EnumCollection`.
-Before you can use this casting option you must config the eloquent Model.
+To use this casting option, you need to set the Eloquent Model properly.

 ### 1. Database Migration
 ```php